mmertdogann/kubernetes-podlogger/README.md

  # kubernetes-podlogger

-Two seperate golang app (client-server) to monitor kubernetes pods inside their namespaces and communicate with each other when pod events occur
+Two separate golang app (client-server) to monitor kubernetes pods inside their namespaces and communicate with each other when pod events occur

 ## Technologies